t-nam1/Rush-Hour-Board-Game/README.md

 * 'r d 1': move **Red car**, **1** blocks **down**.
 * 'w l 3': move **White car**, **3** blocks **left**.

 Earn more points by winning each round quicker!
-Remember, you can exit the game at any moment by pressing 'q'.
+Points depend on how quick you solve the round and how many moves you use, the max being 1000 points.
+You can exit the game at any moment by pressing 'q'.
 Plan your moves carefully and lead James to victory in this engaging puzzle challenge!

 ### List of features implemented